Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments

-The unique structure of $\mathbf{y}$ and $\nabla_x\mathbf{y}$ (with many ``ties'' in pairwise distances) suggests that some ordering and conditioning set choices may be better than others.
-While we proposed methods that seem sensible and worked well in our exercises, a thorough investigation of optimal ordering/conditioning for gradient-enhanced Vecchia-approximated GP and DGP surrgotes is warranted.
+The unique structure of $\mathbf{y}$ and $\nabla_x\mathbf{y}$ (with many ``ties'' in pairwise distances) suggests that some ordering and conditioning set options may be better than others.
+While we proposed choices that seem sensible and worked well in our exercises, they were rather heuristic.
+A thorough investigation of optimal ordering/conditioning for gradient-enhanced Vecchia-approximated GP and DGP surrogates is warranted.